RocketPy-Team/RocketPy/docs/user/rocket/generic_surface.rst

       name="Generic Surface",
    )

-The ``coeffcients`` argument is a dictionary containing the coefficients of the generic surface.
+The ``coefficients`` argument is a dictionary containing the coefficients of the generic surface.
 The keys of the dictionary are the coefficient names, and the values are the coefficients.
 The possible coefficient names are: